Adam-Chamberlain/Pokemon-Teambuilding-Helper/README.md

 ## Introduction

-Competitive Pokemon battling has been a hobby of mine for many years, and in recent years, I have especially found an interest in using my growing Microsoft Excel / Google Sheets knowledge to make resources for the growing community.
-There are many different ways to play the game, but in this instance, each player creates a team of a set number of Pokemon (usually 8, but sometimes up to 12), typically in a league or tournament, and for each opponent, they must pick 6 Pokemon to bring while modifying them accordingly to effectively counter-team the opponent's team.
-While it may sound simple, Pokemon actually has a lot of depth in it; each Pokemon can be used dozens of different ways, and their stats can be modified in order to more effectively counter opponents.
+Competitive Pokemon battling has been a hobby of mine for many years, and recently, I have especially found an interest in using my growing Microsoft Excel / Google Sheets knowledge to make resources for the community.
+There are many different ways to play the game, but in this instance, each player creates a team of a set number of Pokemon (usually 8, but sometimes up to 12), and they must pick six of them to counter-team opposing teams.
+While it may sound simple, competitive Pokemon actually has a lot of depth in it; each Pokemon can be used dozens of different ways, and their stats can be modified in order to more effectively counter opponents.
 This is a lot to handle, especially for newer players, and many people, myself included, enjoy visuals that lay out all of the important info in a simplified and aesthetically pleasing way.

-In early 2023, I decided to create this resource to help people in their teambuilding process.
+In early 2023, I created this resource to help people in their teambuilding process.
 It started as a small project, but as time went on, more people began using it, and I added many different features to account for different ways people play the game.
 Now, it covers over 10 different formats, and an estimated 600+ people use it on a weekly basis, and many have pointed to it as a reason they have been able to significantly improve their competitive performance.

 This resource was made in Google Sheets, and it uses hundreds of in-depth functions to be fully automated.
 I have spent many hours testing and modifying this resource to make it as effective and easy to use as possible.
-It does not work on Microsoft Excel since it relies on many functions that only work on Google Sheets, such as FILTER, ARRAYFORMULA, and QUERY.
 Here is a link to an example if you would like to take a look: https://docs.google.com/spreadsheets/d/15LqEfyx0zXVuaEk-h-9Z1kmqXROyIVTEOkIdZ5cMfIA/edit?usp=sharing

 ## Brief Overview